 — Holetown and Speightstown on the west coast.

 Another exciting place with plenty to do and see is St. Lawrence Gap, on the south coast of the island.

 Here you’ll find the country’s landmarks in the capital – with statues and monuments to commemorate essential people and historical events in the island’s history and culture.

 Go sailing on a catamaran, eat in one of the city’s many restaurants, look around the cathedral, or take a tour of the world-famous cricket ground, The Kensington Oval.

-There’s so much to see and do in Bridgetown and its surrounds.
+There’s so much to see and do in Bridgetown and its surroundings.
 Want more information?
 See our Bridgetown page or click on the link at the bottom of the page for further details.

 Speightstown is the second largest town on the island and, again, is quite also rich in history and culture.

 Because it is located on the north-west coast of the island in the parish of St. Peter, it is much more relaxed than Bridgetown with fewer people.

 While you’re in Speightstown, you can wish to have to wander around the shops and market stalls, have a nice meal at one of the town’s excellent restaurants, and or visit the local art gallery.

 You’ll also find a supermarket and some local shops selling for all those essential household items.

 Need to know more?
 For more information, read our Speightstown page or click on the link at the bottom of the page.

 Located on the west coast, and although small, Holetown is quite a hive of activity and history.
 This was the first inhabited town in Barbados, and there is a lot to see and do.
 It was in Holetown (formerly known as St. James Town) in 1627, where the first English settlers landed in Barbados.